peterhinch/micropython-async/v3/docs/DRIVERS.md

  * `double_click_ms = 400` Threshold for double-click detection.

 Module constants.
-The folowing constants are provided to simplify defining the `cfg` constructor arg.
-This may be defined as a bitwise or of selected constants.
+The following constants are provided to simplify defining the `cfg` constructor arg.
+This may be defined as a bitwise `or` of selected constants.
 For example if the `CLOSE` bit is specified, switch closures will be reported.
 An omitted event will be ignored.
 Where the array comprises switches it is usual to specify only `CLOSE` and/or `OPEN`.
 This invokes a more efficient mode of operation because